Lakewood Health System partners with St. Cloud ENT providers to provide ear, nose and throat services for Lakewood patients.

-Dr. Ted Truitt sees patients in our Staples and Pillager clinics every Thursday, and also provides surgical services at Lakewood Health System.
-Dr. Truitt performs a variety of procedures and for all ages of patients throughout their lifespan, including tonsils, adenoids, ear tubes, and other pediatric surgeries of the ears.
+Drs.
+Ted Truitt and Amy Dearking see patients in our Staples and Pillager clinics every Thursday, and also provide surgical services at Lakewood Health System.
+They perform a variety of procedures and for all ages of patients throughout their lifespan, including tonsils, adenoids, ear tubes, and other pediatric surgeries of the ears.

 Hummingbird Tube Procedure